Jerroder/remote-lens/README.md

 # Remote Lens

-iOS app to connect to a Canon R series (it may work with other models) cameras and take photos.
+iOS app to connect to a Canon EOS R series (it may work with other models) cameras, take photos and add GPS tags to photos.

 ## References
+Thanks to Guo-Rong from https://github.com/gkoh/furble for helping me with geotagging.

 https://github.com/3bl3gamer/canon-bluetooth-control

 https://github.com/robot9706/CanonBLEIntervalometer